Appellate Legal Reasoning – Moot Court

 - Collaborative learning, among others.

 It is worth noting that students who participate in moot court represent a very diverse range of disciplines.
 Student participants during a typical year might have majors or minors in the following disciplines:

 - Majors: acting, math, music, philosophy, political science, psychology, and sociology

 - Minors: biology, criminal justice, finance, history, political science, Spanish, and writing

-Over the past eleven years, Millikin students have performed exceptionally well.
+Over the past fifteen years, Millikin students have performed exceptionally well.
 The team and individual awards speak for themselves:

 - Individual Award for Runner Up Most Outstanding Attorney (3): 2011, 2012, 2013

 - Individual Award for Most Outstanding Novice Attorney (2): 2016, 2018